11 reminders of the Big Meeting in the year of its 150th anniversary - relive the memories of years gone by

 Millions of miners, families and supporters have walked through the streets of the city on Big Meeting day ever since 1871.

-And although the 2021 event will be entirely be held in the former pit communities rather than Durham itself, we can still reflect on wonderful Galas of the past.
+And although the 2021 event will be entirely be held in the former pit communities rather than Durham itself on Saturday, we can still reflect on wonderful Galas of the past.

-So many Wearside and East Durham lodges have been represented, with bands and representatives by the thousands converging on Durham.
+So many South Tyneside lodges have been represented.
+Bands from the borough and villagers by the thousands have converged on Durham.

 See if you can spot a familiar face from years gone by.